Waiver Wire Week 5: Mike Davis, Nick Chubb Highlight Pickups to Know

 Good coaching, terrible defense and smart decisions from the young quarterback led to 354 passing yards and six touchdowns on just 19 completions.
 It should go without saying, but Trubisky won't be hitting the 40-point barrier every week.

-That out of the way, the hope has to be that Trubisky's coaching can now remain consistent and help him produce in a reasonable manner.
+With that out of the way, the hope has to be that Trubisky's coaching can now remain consistent and help him produce in a reasonable manner.
 If so, owners just found a new worthwhile streamer each week.

 Mike Davis, RB, SEA (1 percent owned)